 This article covers everything you need to know on how to prepare your images for the web.
-It will list the recommended image sizes for the use in the Sitebuilder and also covers how to save images correctly so that they’re optimized for speed.
+It will list the recommended image sizes for use in the Sitebuilder and also cover how to save images correctly so that they are optimized.

 Image size and format

 The maximum image size you can use in the Sitebuilder is 5 Mb.
-To upload larger images, you may require to upgrade.
+To upload larger images, you may be required to upgrade.

-The following file formats are accepted: .jpg,.jpeg, .png, .gif.
+The following file formats are accepted: .jpg, .jpeg, .png, .gif.
 Read more about image file formats.

 Inside content images

-The recommended width of images for the use with Article and Text blocks is 1200px.
+The recommended width for the images to use in the Article and Text blocks is 1200 px.

-Note: the space around the image will vary depending on the screen size.
+Note: The space around the image may vary depending on the screen size.

-Certain blocks allow you to replace block background and add full-width images that stretch across your whole screen from left to right.
-To ensure that your full-width images look good across any device big or small the recommended width is at least 1920px.
+Certain blocks allow you to replace block backgrounds and add full-width images that stretch across your whole screen from left to right.

 Pre-formatted cropping grids

-This way, you should not worry if your image is too high for the particular block.
-As a result, your blocks will look professionally designed without the need for you to use image editing tools.
+As a result, your blocks will look professional without the need for you to use image editing tools.
 Read about these features in detail in our dedicated tutorial.

 It might be possible that the recommended sizes won’t match your needs.
-If you are unsure about the right image dimensions, no need to worry as the Sitebuilder will automatically resize your images to fit the block design to ensure your website looks professional.
+However, the Sitebuilder automatically resizes your images to fit the block design to ensure your website looks professional.

 Images for Retina screens

-For retina devices, you need to double the image pixel density.
-This means you need images twice the size for retina devices so they look blur-free and crisp.
-Make sure to upload large enough images to your site.
-If you have an image space of 750x500px, for Retina screens it should be 1500x1000px when uploading to the Sitebuilder.
+For Retina devices, you need to double the image pixel density.
+This means you need images twice the size of Retina devices so they look blur-free and crisp.
+If you have an image space of 750x500 px, for Retina screens, the image you are uploading should be 1500x1000 px.
 On a non-Retina device, the displayed images will remain the same.

 The file size of your images

 Uploading heavy and non-optimized images on your website will slow down your page and create a bad user experience.
-There are a number of things to consider when optimizing and saving images for the web.
-You should consider what file type to use, JPG, PNG or GIF and you should save them in the right color format which is sRGB for the web.
+You should consider what file type to use, JPG, PNG, or GIF, and you should save them in the right color format, which is sRGB for the web.

 When exporting for the web using a third-party image editing tool such as Adobe Photoshop, opt for selecting the export of 65-75% quality.
 It strikes the correct balance of quality and optimal image file size.